danielec7/kubecron/README.md

 kubecron
 ========

 A small utility to do things not currently possible with kubectl.
+At the moment the following commands are implemented:
+- run
-For example running cronjobs immediately for testing purposes.
+    - Running CronJobs immediately for testing purposes.
+- suspend
+    - Suspend a CronJob
+- unsuspend
+    - Unsuspend a CronJob

 **Installation**